-{\bf Our Formulation:} We focus on a natural formulation, one that {\em does not require any other extraneous input} besides the graph itself.
+We focus on a natural formulation, one that {does not require any other extraneous input} besides the graph itself.
 It is based on minimizing {\em disagreements}, which we now define.
-Consider any candidate clustering; this will have {\em (a)} observed node pairs that are in different clusters, but have an edge between them, and {\em (b)} observed node pairs that are in the same cluster, but do not have an edge between them.
-The total number of node pairs of types {\em (a)} and {\em (b)} is the number of disagreements between the clustering and the given graph.
-We focus on the problem of finding the {\em optimal clustering} -- one that minimizes the number of disagreements.
+Consider any candidate clustering; this will have {(a)} observed node pairs that are in different clusters, but have an edge between them, and {(b)} observed node pairs that are in the same cluster, but do not have an edge between them.
+The total number of node pairs of types {(a)} and {(b)} is the number of disagreements between the clustering and the given graph.
+We focus on the problem of finding the {optimal clustering}---one that minimizes the number of disagreements.
 Note that we do {\em not} pre-specify the number of clusters.
-For the special case of fully observed graphs, this formulation is exactly the same as the problem of ``Correlation Clustering", first proposed by \cite{banblucha}.
-They showed that exact minimization of the above objective is NP-complete in the worst case -- we survey and compare this and other related work in section \ref{sec:related}.
-As we will see, our approach and results are very different.
+For the special case of fully observed graphs, this formulation is exactly the same as the problem of \emph{correlation clustering}, first proposed by~\cite{banblucha}.
+They show that exact minimization of the above objective is NP-hard in the worst case---we survey and compare with this and other related work in Section~\ref{sec:related}.
+As we will see, our approach and results are different.

-{\bf Our Approach:} We aim to achieve the combinatorial disagreement minimization objective using matrix splitting via convex optimization.
-In particular, as we show in section \ref{sec:main_results} below, one can represent the adjacency matrix of the given graph as the sum of an unknown low-rank matrix (corresponding to``ideal" clusters) and a sparse matrix (corresponding to disagreements from this "ideal" in the given graph).
-Our algorithm either returns a clustering, which is guaranteed to be disagreement minimizing, or returns a ``failure" -- it never returns a sub-optimal clustering.
-Our analysis provides both deterministic and probabilistic guarantees for when our algorithm succeeds.
-Our analysis uses the special structure of our problem to provide much stronger guarantees than are current results on general matrix splitting \citep{candeswrightma,tong,xiaodongli,CHEJALSANCAR11}.
+We aim to achieve the combinatorial disagreement minimization objective using matrix splitting via convex optimization.
+In particular, as we show in Section~\ref{sec:main_results} below, one can represent the adjacency matrix of the given graph as the sum of an unknown low-rank matrix (corresponding to ``ideal" clusters) and a sparse matrix (corresponding to disagreements from this ``ideal'' in the given graph).
+Our algorithm either returns a clustering, which is guaranteed to be disagreement minimizing, or returns a ``failure"---it never returns a sub-optimal clustering.
+For our main analytical result, we evaluate our algorithm's performance on the natural and classical \emph{planted partition/stochastic block model} with partial observations.
+Our analysis provides stronger guarantees than are current results on general matrix splitting \citep{candeswrightma,tong,xiaodongli,CHEJALSANCAR11}.
 The algorithm, model and results are given in Section~\ref{sec:main_results}.
 We prove our theoretical results in Section~\ref{sec:proofs} and provide empirical results in Section~\ref{sec:exper}.